NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <summary>Click to expand!</summary>

 Currently we are roughly estimating 30-50GB per month.

 The actual usage may be slightly less or more and will be something we up-date over time as we start measuring more units.

+Once all hotspots become "light hotspots" this data usage will reduce.

 </details>